Do SASP members work every night? Do they always work the same area?

 There are many benefits to working for SASP!
-SASP members work many special events, including concerts and sporting events, which allows them to attend without paying for admission.
-Sometimes this even means SASP provides security for celebrities who visit the college, such as Seth Meyers and David Boreanaz.
-SASP stands apart from other on-campus jobs because its members take on responsibilities which improve their communication and collaboration skills, and grants them training in First Aid/CPR/AED, suicide prevention, and emergency preparedness.
-As a student-run organization, members have many opportunities for promotion, which comes with responsibilities of leadership (and higher pay!).
-Most importantly, SASP members feel their work is tough but incredibly rewarding because they are actively making a difference in the campus community.
+Our members work many special events, including concerts and sporting events, which allows them to attend without paying for admission.
+Sometimes, this includes providing a security detail for celebrities who visit the college; recently we've had Seth Meyers and David Boreanaz from the TV show Bones visit.
+SASP stands apart from other on-campus jobs in a number of ways; our members take on responsibilities which greatly improve their communication and collaboration skills, and grants them training in First Aid/CPR/AED, suicide prevention, and emergency preparedness.
+As a student-run organization, members have many opportunities for promotion, which come with responsibilities of leadership (and higher pay!).

 When do you hire?

 SASP generally hires in the Fall semester, sometimes in the Spring semester when needed.
 This process usually begins about a month into the semester.
 To find out when SASP will be hiring next, please contact the Executive Board at email@example.com or look for announcements on Intercom, the Job Database, and on posters around campus.

 What is the difference between SASP and RAs?